MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 This document outlines how to configure Workday as a content source in Microsoft Viva Learning.
 The integration is based on Workday RaaS APIs (Report as a Service).
 Integration supports catalog, assignment, and completions data from Workday.
 Catalog covers Blended Courses, Digital courses, Lesson, Program, and External provider integrated on Workday.

 > [!NOTE]
 > Catalog, assignments, and completion data are retrieved using RaaS (REST APIs).
-Thumbnails for Workday hosted content is retrieved SOAP APIs, while thumbnails for third party content configured on Workday are retrieved using the RaaS report.
+Thumbnails for Workday hosted content is retrieved using SOAP APIs, while thumbnails for third party content configured on Workday are retrieved using the RaaS report.
 The Workday-hosted thumbnails are stored in Viva Learning as metadata.

+## Prerequisites

+You need the following permissions and scenarios in place to complete the Workday configuration process:

+- Viva Learning Admin access
+- Workday Admin access,
+- User mapping between Microsoft Entra ID (formerly Azure Azure Active Directory) and Workday should be in place (check the RaaS report creation section for more details).
+-  Workday Web Service Endpoint & RaaS reports are available for Viva Learning integration with no inhibition by any network or firewall policies.

 ## Configuration to enable Workday integration